Maximiliano Ferraro

 Maximiliano "Maxi" Ferraro (born 4 November 1975) is an Argentine politician who has served as National Deputy for Buenos Aires City since 2019 and is the current chairman of the Civic Coalition ARI.

 Political career

-From 2005 to 2007 he was chief advisor to national deputy Elisa Carrió.
-Between 2007 and 2011 he was also the Undersecretary of Coordination of the Buenos Aires City Legislature.
+From 2005 to 2007, he was chief advisor to national deputy Elisa Carrió.
+Between 2007 and 2011, he was also the Undersecretary of Coordination of the Buenos Aires City Legislature.

 In 2011, Ferraro was elected to the Legislature in his own right, and he was reelected in 2015 under the ECO alliance.

 On 15 December 2018, Ferraro was elected president of the Civic Coalition ARI succeeding Mariana Zuvic, and during the Argentine legislative elections of 2019 he was elected national deputy for the City of Buenos Aires under the Cambiemos ticket.

+In January 2025, after President Javier Milei made a mention of the case of William and Zachary Zulock at the 2025 World Economic Forum in Davos, Ferraro strongly condemned Milei's rhetoric and his usage of "stigmatizing and abhorrent" cases to attack the LGBTQ+ community.
+Milei had implied by mentioning the Zulocks, two gay men from the U.S. who sexually abused their adoptive children, that homosexuality and the gender ideology were linked to pedophilia.

 Personal life

 An openly gay man, Ferraro is known for his work regarding social legislation and LGBTQ rights.